Sugar Free Low Carb Strained Greek-Style Yoghurt: HOW TO MAKE IT in 2 easy steps.

-I use Onken stirred biopot yoghurt (and please note that I am not sponsored by Onken or anyone else).
+I use Onken stirred biopot yoghurt (and please note that I am not sponsored by Onken).
 1 Kg tub.

 Onken whole milk plain yoghurt comes in smaller pots, as well as a large 1kg tub.
 They look the same on the outside, but they are not.
 On the odd occasions when the 1kg tub wasn’t available, I bought the 500g pot and strained it.
 The curd-like consistency and more acidic flavour I obtained the first time, made me wonder if the yoghurt I had bought had gone off.
 On closer inspection, however, I discovered that the 500g pot contained fillers (the 1kg biopot tub does not contain anything other than yoghurt and live bacteria) and therefore different nutritional values (more carbs!).
 I no longer buy the 500g pot and I would advise you not to either.
 The 1kg tub gives the most low carb, luscious, creamy, filling, smooth, thick yoghurt you’ve ever tasted.
 The other Onken whole milk yoghurts are rubbish in comparison.

 And now a bit of maths!
 The 1Kg Onken biopot yoghurt contains 4.1g carbs and 4.5g protein per 100g.
 I start off with a 1kg pot which is 41g carbs and 45g protein in total.
 After straining, which basically removes the lactose (sugar) and casein (protein), I am left with 650g yoghurt.
 If 100ml liquid acid whey = 5.1g carbs and 0.8g protein, then 350ml = 17.85g carbs and 2.8g protein removed in total.
 My 650g of yoghurt therefore contains 41 – 17.85 = 23g carbs and 45 – 2.8 = 42g protein.
 This equates to 3.5g carbs and 6.5g protein for each 100g of my strained yoghurt.
 Both protein and calories are higher in the final product, because it is more concentrated, but carbs are more important in keto world – right?
 I call that a result!

 (Please leave a comment if you spot a mistake in my logic)